sammm8989/Implicit3DThesis/README.md

-# Thesis Fiten-Winant implementation of Implicit3D
+# Thesis Fiten-Winant improvement of Implicit3D

 This is the github page of the master thesis of Fiten-Winant, where we propose an server implentation of the Implicit3D [https://arxiv.org/pdf/2103.06422] 3D scene understanding.